nathmota/funda-analysis/README.md

     entries_per_page = 15
     raw_data = True
     ```
-   If need, check [Funda Scraper](https://github.com/whchien/funda-scraper) documentation and/or [Funda](https://www.funda.nl/) website.
+   As those parameters are directly infeed into the Funda Scraper module on its usage, you can consult [its documentation](https://github.com/whchien/funda-scraper) and/or [Funda](https://www.funda.nl/) website to better understand how to adapt it to your use case.

 4. Run the web scraping script to collect data:
     ```bash
     python src/webscraping_script.py
     ```
-5. Open the [data processing script](src/data_processing_script.py), set the arguments as your needs, and your file path;
+5. **(optional)** Edit the data processing script (`src/data_processing_script.py`) to set on it different parameters for the processing step, including file paths (from where files are read and written to);

 6. Run the data processing script:
     ```bash
     python src/data_processing_script.py
     ```
-7. Open the [chunks concatenator script](src/chunks_concat.py), set the arguments as your needs, and your file path;
-   `src/chunks_concat.py`
+7. **(optional)** Edit the chunks concatenator script (`src/chunks_concat.py`), setting different parameters, including some file paths (again to define from where files are read and written to).

 8. Run the chunks concatenator script:
     ```bash
     python src/chunks_concat.py
     ```
-9. Open the .pbix file on Power BI Desktop and load the processed data for analysis and visualization:
+9. Open the Power BI project (`docs/reports/funda_report.pbix`) on the Power BI Desktop application, loading the processed data for analysis and visualization.
+The default path for the processed data is `data/preprocessed/processed_data.csv`.
-    ```bash
-    docs/reports/funda_report.pbix
-    data/preprocessed/processed_data.csv
-    ```

 ## Results
-For the results and visualizations see the [full documentation](https://nathmota.github.io/funda-analysis/).
+For checking an offline snapshot of the visualizations the results I've produced in my analyzis, see the [full documentation](https://nathmota.github.io/funda-analysis/).